firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 SELECT * FROM levels;
 ```

-The first three rows of the sample output follows:
+The first three rows of the sample output follow:

 | LevelID | date_of_creation      |
 |---------|-----------------------|